mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/zookeeper-operator/index.md

 ## Uninstall via the CLI

-Uninstalling the ZooKeeper operator will not directly affect any running `ZookeeperCluster`s.
+Uninstalling the ZooKeeper operator will not directly affect any running `ZookeeperClusters`.
 By default, the operator will wait for any `ZookeeperClusters` to be deleted before it will fully uninstall (you can set `hooks.delete: true` in the application configuration to disable this behavior).
 After uninstalling the operator, you will need to manually clean up any leftover Custom Resource Definitions (CRDs).

-1. Delete all `ZookeeperCluster`'s, see [Deleting ZooKeeper Clusters](../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/zookeeper#deleting-zookeeper-clusters).
+1. Delete all `ZookeeperClusters`, see [Deleting ZooKeeper Clusters](../../../../projects/applications/catalog-applications/custom-resources-workspace-catalog/zookeeper#deleting-zookeeper-clusters).

-1. Uninstalling a ZooKeeper operator `AppDeployment`:
+1. Uninstall a ZooKeeper operator `AppDeployment`:

     ```bash
     kubectl -n <workspace namespace> delete AppDeployment <name of AppDeployment>
     ```

-1. Removing ZooKeeper CRDs:
+1. Remove ZooKeeper CRDs:

     <p class="message--warning"><strong>WARNING: </strong>Once you remove the CRDs, all deployed ZookeeperClusters will be deleted!</p>